ruricolist/FXML/README.md

 - External references in DTDS are forbidden by default.

 New features:
+- Backward compatibility with CXML.
 - Restarts allow recovery from many simple XML problems.
 - Inline (callback-based) SAX handlers.
 - Multiplexing SAX handlers.
 - Document fragment support in STP.
+- DOM and STP are (partially) compatible.

 Removed features:
 - FXML does not support HAX.